imresz/geoxpl/docs/algorithms/algorithms.md

 When the user searches for a feature, the system performs only the feature-specific work.

-For features outside the Victorian test area, return out_of_scope.
+An MVP feature is in scope when its authoritative or defensibly derived geometry intersects Victoria.
+Once eligible, GeoXpl processes and displays its complete defensible extent, including portions outside Victoria.

-The search engine queries cached data and or calls the required feature engines following the search contract to return a status and if available a result.
+The search engine queries the data Processed-feature catalogue and or calls the required feature engines following the search contract to return a status and if available a result.

 The engine(s) are called to do the following: